 Employment practices liability insurance

-This liability insurance coverage may pay out in the event that your business is sued or taken to court as by current or former staff members, alleging sexual harassment or wrongful termination.
+This liability insurance coverage may pay out in the event that your business is sued or taken to court by current or former staff members, alleging, for example, sexual harassment or wrongful termination.
 Sometimes shortened to EPLI, employment practices liability insurance is a good coverage option to include for businesses that depend on a large number of staff members to cover their operations and mitigate the risk of having to take any employee claims out-of-pocket.